y20k/transistor/README.md

 ### Permission "READ_EXTERNAL_STORAGE"
 Transistor needs access to images and photos to be able to offer an option to customize radio station icons.

+### Permission "VIBRATE"
+Taping and holding a radio station will toggle a tiny vibration.